What is a Cybersecurity Degree?

 The median salary for jobs in information security analysis was $112,000 in 2022, BLS reported.*

 The versatility is one of the reasons for such great potential in this field.
 “Cybersecurity touches every industry and business, so the positions, responsibilities and titles vary greatly,” Kamyck said.

 While you certainly get out of any degree area what you put into it, there are some real perks within the field of cybersecurity.
 According to Kamyck, “A key aspect of this field is working to protect others, whether it’s the people you care about, the general public, the assets of businesses or the ability to do the things we want and need to do."

 Remember, not all superheroes wear capes.
 Some work quietly in the background, ensuring threats are identified and neutralized before end users and the general public even know about it.

-One of the best aspects of cyber security is that the skills needed to be strong in this profession often overlap with key skills in other areas.
-So, if you already have a career in a different field and are considering retraining for a career in cyber security, you may be pleasantly surprised by how much of your skill set transfers over.
+One of the best aspects of cybersecurity is that the skills needed to be strong in this profession often overlap with key skills in other areas.
+So, if you're thinking about changing careers to cybersecurity, you may be pleasantly surprised by how much of your skill set can transfer over.

-According to Kinsey, common non-technical skills — sometimes known as soft skills — needed for a successful career in cyber security are:
+According to Kamyck, common non-technical skills — sometimes known as soft skills — needed for a successful career in cybersecurity are: